hero

 Access Phone Sensor Data

-To access phone sensor data, go to the "Settings" menu, located at the top left corner.
+To access phone sensor data, go to the "Settings" menu, located at the top right corner.
 Inside the settings, click on the "Phone as Device".

 This will start an configuration process, as seen in the image below.
 Complete the process to access your phone's sensor data.